beroguedou/pillowdrift/README.md

 - [ ] Database for system monitoring.
 - [ ] Doughnut graph for cpu.
 - [ ] Doughnut graph for ram.
+- [ ] Graph for prediction drift
+- [ ] A board that shows which variables drifted.